Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 If you want to avoid getting your feed rejected due to a human error, you should consider using this plugin to list your products on Google Shopping easily.

-PFM has all the tools required for Google product feed optimization.
+PFM has all the tools required to optimize Google shopping feed :

-• The plugin comes with the combined field feature which can help with optimizing product titles for the Google feed.
+- The plugin comes with the combined field feature which can help with optimizing product titles for the Google shopping feed optimization.

-• Plus, its one-click JSON-LD structured data ensures so data mismatch in the schema.
+- Plus, its one-click JSON-LD structured data ensures data mismatch in the schema.

 Following is a glimpse of how you can generate a Google product feed using PFM: